M-DaQ: Retrieving Samples with Multilingual Diversity and Quality for Instruction Fine-Tuning Datasets: Method

-To ensure linguistic and semantic diversity in the selected multilingual dataset, we propose the \textbf{Diversity Selection Algorithm (DSA)}—an unsupervised machine learning method capable of operating across any language without reliance on language-specific resources.
+To ensure linguistic and semantic diversity in the selected multilingual dataset, we propose the \textbf{Diversity-Aware Selection (DAS)} framework---an algorithm that operates across languages without relying on language-specific resources.
+The algorithm is inspired by MMR criterion.
+In standard MMR, the candidate maximizing the trade-off between relevance and novelty is iteratively selected.
+By substituting relevance with QSM scores, Eq. \ref{eq:MMR} formalizes the quality-diversity trade-off.

-DSA first encodes all IFT samples into a shared multilingual embedding space.
-We then apply \textbf{Principal Component Analysis (PCA)} for dimensionality reduction, followed by clustering (e.g., k-means) to partition the data into semantically coherent groups.
-Each sample is assigned a cluster identifier, serving as a proxy for its semantic category.

-The selection procedure is formalized in Algorithm~\ref{alg:dsa}.
-To prioritize high-quality instances, we employ the quality score predicted by the QSM to retain only the top-ranked IFT samples.
-Semantic clustering is performed by first generating sentence embeddings using XLM-RoBERTa and subsequently assigning cluster labels via k-means clustering.
-By sampling the highest samples from each cluster equally, we enhance the semantic diversity of the resulting dataset.
-Furthermore, to ensure adequate instruction complexity, we impose a minimum threshold on the complexity score for sample inclusion.
-This multi-objective selection strategy thus guarantees that the final dataset is not only of high quality but also broadly representative of both semantic variation and linguistic complexity.